laurabaldassari/2019-500/slides/class06/README.md

 ## Project Details

-The Google Sheet at http://bit.ly/500-2019-project-list contains detailed information on each project proposal that I have approved.
-Please take a look at the title, data source, outcome and type of outcome, exposure, and covariate information I have listed there, and ensure that it matches your understanding of what I've approved.
+The spreadsheet at http://bit.ly/500-2019-project-list contains information on each approved project proposal.

+- Please take a look at the title, data source, outcome and type of outcome, exposure, and covariate information I have listed there, and ensure that it matches your understanding of what I've approved.
 If it does not, please let me know by the end of class today, in person.

 In today's class, we'll hear from the authors of the projects not yet discussed in class, which are: